Skip to Content

 Considering Plant Size and Spacing Needs

-1. Map out each plant’s full-grown dimensions
+1. Research each plant’s full-grown dimensions and root depth requirements

 Selecting Plants for Local Climate and Season